Pshy0/pshy_merge/README.md

 ```
 !pshy.set pshy.commands_require_prefix true
 ```
-You can use another script's command by prefixing it with `!other.`.
+You can use another script's commands by prefixing them with `!other.`.

 If you are not admin or do not have all the admin features, try using `!admin YourName#0000`.
 If this does not work, you may have to add your name in a thirdparty script.

 If several modules use a graphic interfaces or ingame objects,
 they may conflict because of the use of identical ids.
-This cannot be fixed yet by `pshy_merge`.
+This cannot be fixed.
-I recommend using arbitrary random ids to dodge the issue (but I will add a function for that in the future).

 If several modules use the keyboard and mouse, they may obviously conflict.
-This cannot be fixed yet (but I may create a keyboard remapping script to fix this).
+This cannot be fixed.

+If a module calls a function itself (unfortunately this is frequent), then this event will be raised to all modules, including the ones not expecting it.
 Avoid calling an event yourself after initialization, unless your REALY want all modules to receive the event.
 For instance, if you call `eventNewPlayer()` yourself, then all modules will receive this call.
+If several modules do so, then the event will be called that many times.
 This is probably not what you want.
-You should instead call a function (for instance `local function TouchPlayer(player_name)`) from `eventNewGame`, and for each player, from `eventInit`.
+You should instead call a function (for instance `local function TouchPlayer(player_name)`) from `eventNewGame`, and for each player, from `eventInit` (or at the end of your code).
 The same goes for all events.

 The merging scripts abort an event if you return either True or False from it.
 In this case, later modules will not receive the event.

-# Use Pshy modules as dependancies

-You can, but be aware that the current version may see substantial changes.
+This does not work with all modules (see the `pshy.merge_minimize_events` set in `pshy_merge.lua`).